jawad1989/devops/projects/docker101/readme.md

 docker stats apache2
 ```

-__ go in your container and playing with it __
+**go in your container and start playing with it**

-In the container, we'll be root right off and be sitting in the /usr/local/apache2 directory.
-Run a quick ls to see what's here, and then cd htdocs to get into where the website's index.html page is.
+In the container, we'll be root right off and be sitting in the `/usr/local/apache2 directory`.
+Run a quick `ls` to see what's here, and then cd htdocs to get into where the website's index.html page is.

 ```
 docker exec -it apache2 bash